DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-12-ect-teaching-challenge.md

 next_path: "/ambition-institute/year-1-behaviour/autumn-week-12-ect-reflect"
 ---

 Ms Mahrez has been working hard on conveying high expectations in her classroom, encouraging pupils to try hard and be open to challenge.
 However, she still occasionally struggles with low-level disruption and worries that her expectations may be unrealistic.
-On the other hand, when she looks at experienced colleagues’ classrooms, they seem to achieve better behaviour and learning from the same pupils.
+On the other hand, when she looks at experienced colleagues' classrooms, they seem to achieve better behaviour and learning from the same pupils.
 What role do high expectations play in pupil success and how can Ms Mahrez build a classroom that consistently delivers high expectations?

 ## Key idea